LarryKuhn/vpc-repr/README.md

         . argument ip directly matches found ip
-        . will NOT match 2 IPs that might be in the same network (no way of knowing) . when a match is found, a yellow 'Match Found' will be written next to the match on screen . may find customer owned ip but generally will not find customer owned ip pools
+        . will NOT match 2 IPs that might be in the same network (no way of knowing) . when a match is found, a yellow 'Match Found' will be written next to the match on screen . if -ip and -split are used with JSON output, highlighting is disabled ('#Match Found!#' is used) . may find customer owned ip but generally will not find customer owned ip pools

 Examples: